 The economy and means of production changes also bring about changes in organizational structure.
-This concerns the team-based organization [Mankin96], the matrix structure [Toffler80], the hypertext organization and the task-force use [Nonaka95], the internetworked enterprise [Tapscott97], or Quinn's infinitely flat, spider's web, or starburst, or inverted organizations and the focus on the functional "core competencies" of network organizations [Quinn92].
-The resulting "virtual organization" [Powell90] allows for flexible outsourcing of activities, encourages the "molecularization" [Tapscott97] or "cottage industries" [Toffler80].
-During the early nineties, several techniques have been introduced that enable organizational change and thus allow existing institutions to accommodate their organizational structure to their changing environment, even though their rate of success is rather debatable [Druckman97].
-Although the use of information and communication technology is clearly a catalyst and a mediator of the change, some of the impacts are still not well enough understood, such as the "productivity paradox" (see [Harris94] and [Strassmann97] for more discussion on this).
+This concerns the team-based organization [35], the matrix structure [57], the hypertext organization and the task-force use [40], the internetworked enterprise [55], or Quinn's infinitely flat, spider's web, or starburst, or inverted organizations and the focus on the functional "core competencies" of network organizations [44].
+The resulting "virtual organization" [43] allows for flexible outsourcing of activities, encourages the "molecularization" [55] or "cottage industries" [57].
+During the early nineties, several techniques have been introduced that enable organizational change and thus allow existing institutions to accommodate their organizational structure to their changing environment, even though their rate of success is rather debatable [14].
+Although the use of information and communication technology is clearly a catalyst and a mediator of the change, some of the impacts are still not well enough understood, such as the "productivity paradox" (see [25] and [54] for more discussion on this).

 The networking organizational paradigm extends beyond the individual organizations.
 The molecularization of the production units, subcontracting, and the use of internetworked organizational structures make the difference between individual company and a productive chain, or between a vendor and a consumer, a fuzzy one, by unifying these configurations into a new entity as it has been the case with blurred distinction between the producer and the consumer.
-The same applies to the virtual or niche markets where the community aspects of the network coalitions, including loyalty to the networks rather than to individual companies, help to create a very dynamic environment reinforcing the returns for everybody who participates in it.
-The chaotic nature of these processes, the continuing churn in structure, membership and functional linkages, the power of creative destruction within decentralized dynamic networkbased systems generate a "net gain" from which every participant benefits [Hagel97].
+The same applies to the virtual or niche markets where the community aspects of the network coalitions, including loyalty to the networks rather than to individual companies, help to create a very dynamic environment reinforcing the returns for everybody who participates in it1.
+The chaotic nature of these

+1 An unpublished report by Donald Hicks of University of Texas commissioned by the State of Texas discovered that the average half-life of businesses dropped by half during past 22 years, indicating that the economic churn may be one of the key factors in establishing long-term stability.
+Surprisingly enough, areas with the shortest life expectancy of businesses, such as Austin, are having the fastest-growing job base and the highest wages-high business-mortality rates are good for economic health.
+The rate of innovation helps to explain this. ([59])

+processes, the continuing churn in structure, membership and functional linkages, the power of creative destruction within decentralized dynamic networkbased systems generate a "net gain" from which every participant benefits [24].
 Communication and networking becomes the key element of success here.
 The multiplicative effect of the network suddenly makes the contribution of an individual computer negligible.
-The history repeats

-&lt;sup>1 An unpublished report by Donald Hicks of University of Texas commissioned by the State of Texas discovered that the average half-life of businesses dropped by half during past 22 years, indicating that the economic churn may be one of the key factors in establishing long-term stability.
-Surprisingly enough, areas with the shortest life expectancy of businesses, such as Austin, are having the fastest-growing job base and the highest wages-high business-mortality rates are good for economic health.
-The rate of innovation helps to explain this. ([Useem97])

-itself: Had it not been for things other than just the ability to carry out numerical computations, the computer would have remained a scarce item in the post WW II world.
+The history repeats itself: Had it not been for things other than just the ability to carry out numerical computations, the computer would have remained a scarce item in the post WW II world.
 Within the information-based world of today, it is the ability to network and to communicate information rather than just to process it, which makes computers the agents of the revolution we participate in.